 Certification and Training

 PUP volunteers wishing to apply must have at least one year experience working with a recognized dog therapy organization.
 The dogs must be privately owned and be at least two years old.
-All PUP volunteers and dogs must be registered with Therapy Dogs, Inc. (TD, Inc.), a national organization that registers, insures and supports members who are involved in volunteer animal-assisted activities.
+All PUP volunteers and dogs must be registered with Alliance of Therapy Dogs, a national organization that registers, insures and supports members who are involved in volunteer animal-assisted activities.
 These activities include visits to hospitals, special needs centers, schools, nursing homes and for the first time for TD, Inc. - airports.

 Each volunteer goes through LAX classroom and in-terminal training to learn about LAX and how to assist passengers.
 They also complete a walk-through with their dog to make sure there is a good fit for both volunteer and dog.
 In addition, handlers are fingerprinted and badged.